yellowmachine/yellow-machine/README.md

 };
 ```

-An example of a plugin that uses both:
+An example of a plugin that uses both single and multiple:

 ```ts
 // switch